johnxnguyen/newton/README.md

 Newton is an n body gravity simulator.
 Given a start state describing a system, it will continuously calculate the gravitational forces exerted with the system and update the positions of each body.

 ## Installation
-Newton is written entirely in Rust, therefore it can be easily built via Cargo and run directly.
+Newton is written entirely in `Rust`, therefore it can be easily built via `Cargo` and run directly.

 ```
 git clone https://github.com/johnxnguyen/newton.git